inplusweb/sCarousel/README.md

 ## Versioning
 sCarousel library will be maintained under the Semantic Versioning guidelines as much as possible.
-Releases will be numbered with the following format:
+Releases will be numbered with the following format.

 `<major>.<minor>.<patch>`